shakna-israel/pallet/README.md

 	call!

-In pallet, each line of a program is parsed from right-to-left, rather than the other way around.
+In *pallet*, each line of a program is parsed from right-to-left, rather than the other way around.
 This is mostly because it's a stack-oriented language, but we still want it easily readable.

 To give another example: